I’ve been thinking about the question of how you meet people a lot lately.

 1: You’re friends first.
 At least you know each other a little, if not very well.
 Somehow you realise you have feelings, you ruminate, someone makes a move, you date.

 2: You meet organically, maybe through friends or family or at an event, you talk, sparks fly.
 Maybe it’s someone you’ve met before.
 You have mutual friends, you know of them but you don’t really know them, until the time you properly meet and you realise just you have a vested interest in them now.
 By your first date, the intention is there, you’re only on the date because you already knew there was something there.

 3: You’re just putting yourself out there!
 So you’re on dating apps because no matter how many parks you sit in reading looking cute, no one approaches to ask what you’re reading (come on!).
 You go on dates with strangers.
 You maintain the “no expectations” rule going into the dates.
-You wonder how you’re ever supposed to meet someone this way.
-Are you supposed to wait until you meet someone you have an instant connection with?
-Sometimes you meet someone interesting, so you date… But you still find yourself on the second or third date wondering what the intention is.
-Who is this person, and at what point are you supposed to start having expectations.
-You… just continue to date?
+But then, are you supposed to wait until you meet someone you have an instant connection with?
+Sometimes you’ll find yourself on the second or third date wondering who is this person, and at what point are you supposed to start having expectations.

 Is It Easier Dating Someone You Know Well?